datarescue-boston/DataRescueMIT-Event/workflow/research.md

 # Research

-You need to be logged in to the app to follow this!
-Your event co-ordinators should have given you instructions about how to get an invite; or look in your event-specific repo (usually named "DataRescuePLACENAME") within this github organization.
+You need to be logged in to the pipeline app to follow this!
+If you have not yet gotten an invite to the app, DM a guide in the data-archiving Slack channel.

 ## Step 1: Claiming a dataset to research

-As soon as they're seeded by the seeding group, URL's get added to the [Data Rescue Archivers App](https://www.archivers.space).
+As soon as they're seeded by the web archivers, URLs get added to the [Archivers Pipeline App](https://www.archivers.space).
 "Research" is the first phase of this process.
-Scroll or search through the list for a URL that seems appropriate (to your area of expertise, topical focus of the day's event, etc.).
+Scroll or search through the list for a URL that seems appropriate (to your area of expertise or assigned a high priority, etc.).
 Make sure the URL has not been "checked out" by anyone else -- the `user` field should be blank.

 Click on the `URL` field to inspect the URL & learn enough about it to answer the questions in this section.
 Click on the `UUID` field to be brought to the app's record page for that URL, click the large blue `Checkout this URL` button, and begin working.